n3dst4/gumshoe-fvtt/DEVELOPMENT.md

 8. Head over to the [CI page][ci] and wait for the pipeline to finish.

 9. Create a new release on https://foundryvtt.com/admin/packages/package/948/change/

+    You can mostly copy everything from the line before, but **update the version number and the version number in the URLs**.
+You can also update the compatible Foundry versions as long as you've made the same change in `system.json`.

-10. Go and barf forth glad tidings on the [Pelgrane's Virtual Tabletops Discord channel][pelgrane-discord] and the [Foundry Package Releases channel][fprd].
+10. Barf forth glad tidings on the [Pelgrane's Virtual Tabletops Discord channel][pelgrane-discord] and the [Foundry Package Releases channel][fprd].

+    Paste in the CHANGELOG entry you just wrote, adding "INVESTIGATOR" in front of the version number to give people context.

 ### What happens if the CI pipeline fails?